Pork Shoulder

 Seasonality

-Available continuously throughout the year with no seasonal restrictions
+Available every day throughout the year

 Best Months